Electricity Price Review

 Diagram showing the progress of prohibiting prompt payment discounts - current phase: evaluating need for action

-This approach seems to have been quite effective, with retailers appearing to be making encouraging progress towards removing PPDs voluntarily.
-Monitoring by MBIE has found that all retailers have shown signs of removing PPDs from their power plans.
+This approach seems to have been effective, with retailers appearing to be making encouraging progress towards removing PPDs voluntarily.
+Monitoring by MBIE in 2021 found all retailers were showing signs of removing PPDs from their power plans.

-The Minister, in her 2023 ‘Letter of Expectations’ to the Electricity Authority, signalled to the Authority that it should continue to monitor retailers’ approaches to PPDs.
-If the Electricity Authority considers there is insufficient progress by retailers in their efforts to continue to remove PPDs from their power plans then it may consider addressing these concerns through the Electricity Industry Participation Code.
+In 2023, the Minister signalled in her ‘Letter of Expectations’ to the Electricity Authority that it should continue to monitor retailers’ approaches to PPDs.
+This monitoring is underway.
+If the Electricity Authority considers there is insufficient progress by retailers in their efforts to continue to remove PPDs from their power plans, then it may consider addressing these concerns through the Electricity Industry Participation Code.

 Electricity Price Review – recommendation B7 [PDF, 854KB](external link)